Skip to main content (Press Enter).

 Between 1950 and 1953, over 26,700 Canadians served during the combat phase of the Korean War.
 Following the Armistice Agreement, almost 7,000 Canadians served as peacekeepers from July 1953 to mid-1957.
 Canadian casualties included 516 killed, approximately 1,200 wounded, 32 Prisoners of War (POW) (all of whom returned home), and 16 missing in action.

 Canada has continuously maintained a liaison officer and NCO in UNC, since the war.
-Canada currently has 14 Canadian Armed Forces members from the Royal Canadian Navy, Canadian Army, and Royal Canadian Air Force, assigned to UNC in a variety of roles.
+Canada currently contributes Canadian Armed Forces members from the Royal Canadian Navy, Canadian Army, and Royal Canadian Air Force, assigned to UNC in a variety of roles.
 Canada has also deployed ships, aircraft and personnel to support operations, exercises and training.
 In 2018, Lieutenant General Wayne Eyre was selected to be the first non-US Deputy Commander of UNC.